Skip to main content

 Agrippina's birthplace at Ara Ubiorum on the Rhine was raised to the status of a Roman colony in AD 50 and named for her (Colonia Claudia Ara Agrippinensium).
 The name survives as the modern city of Cologne.
 Veterans of the German legions were settled there.
 The colony was the first founded with the express patronage of an imperial woman.

-What is public honours?
+What are public honours?

 Show answer